-1. Enrolling in Complimentary 12-Month Credit Monitoring.
+1. Enrolling in Complimentary Credit Monitoring.

-Activate IdentityWorks Credit 3B Now in Three Easy Steps
+Activate IDX Identity Protection Membership Now in Three Easy Steps

-1. ENROLL by: (Your code will not work after this date.)
-2. VISIT the Experian IdentityWorks website to enroll: 3.
-PROVIDE the Activation Code: • you have questions about the product, need assistance with identity restoration or would like an alternative to rolling in Experian IdentityWorks online, please contact Experian's customer care team at epared to provide engagement number as proof of eligibility for the identity restoration services by Ex perian.
+- 1. ENROLL by: (Your code will not work after this date.)

+- 2. VISIT the IDX website to enroll:

+- 3. PROVIDE the Enrollment Code:

+If you have questions about the product or if you would like to enroll over the phone, please contact IDX at 1-833-814-1787.